datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 via GitHub.
-There was meta data about their file availability, but a :command:`datalad get` command on these files failed, because annexed content in datasets can not be hosted on services like :term:`GitHub` and :term:`GitLab`.
+There was meta data about their file availability, but a :command:`datalad get` command on these files failed, because annexed content in datasets can not be hosted on services like :term:`GitHub` and :term:`GitLab` for free.
 In the case of the ``midterm_project``, this was not a problem: The computation that you ran were captured with :command:`datalad run`, and instead of needing to obtain your results, others can just recompute them.

-However, not always do two or more parties share the same server, or have access to the same systems.
-Or you don't have something that can be recomputed quickly, but need to actually share data contents with someone else.
+However, not always do two or more parties share the same server, have access to the same systems, or share something that can be recomputed quickly, but need to actually share datasets with data, including the annexed contents.

 In these cases, the two approaches above do not suffice.
-What you would need to do to share a dataset (e.g., via GitHub) and make a :command:`datalad get` on annexed contents work, is an external resource that holds your annexed data contents and that can be accessed by the person you want to share your data with.
+What you would need to do to share a dataset (e.g., via GitHub) and make a :command:`datalad get` on annexed contents work, is to configure an external resource that holds your annexed data contents and that can be accessed by the person you want to share your data with.
-Such a resource can be third party services cloud storage such as `Dropbox <https://dropbox.com>`_,
+Such a resource can be a private webserver, but also a third party services cloud storage such as
+`Dropbox <https://dropbox.com>`_,
 `Google <https://google.com>`_,
 `Amazon <https://aws.amazon.com/s3/?nc1=h_ls>`_,